-Group Financial Statements Parent Company Financial Statements Materiality £278,000 £98,700 Benchmark Materiality for the Group was determined to be 1% of total forecast Group revenues for the period, based on the point at which we performed our audit planning and risk assessment.
+Group Financial Statements

+Materiality £278,000 Benchmark Materiality for the Group was determined to be 1% of total forecast Group revenues for the period, based on the point at which we performed our audit planning and risk assessment.
 Revenue is a key metric to management and users of the financial statements, and as such was deemed the most appropriate benchmark for determining materiality.
 We also considered other important metrics in determining materiality for the Group, and the chosen revenue materiality fell within the acceptable range for these alternative metrics, including EBITDA and Net Profit.
 Whilst Group revenues finished higher than the initial expectation, we elected to not adjustment Group materiality to reflect 1% of actual Group revenues.
 Our materiality therefore reflected 0.9% of Group revenues.
-Materiality for the Parent company was determined to be 1% of total assets.
-The Parent company is a holding company for investments in subsidiaries, intercompany balances and intangible assets, and as such total assets is deemed to be an important metric to users of the Parent company financial statements.
+Basis for, and judgements used in the determination of materiality Revenue is a key metric to management and users of the financial statements, and as such was deemed the most appropriate benchmark for determining materiality.
+The Group's long term strategic plans highlight a focus on revenue growth.
+We also considered other important metrics in determining materiality for the Group, such as profit based metrics, and the chosen revenue materiality fell within the acceptable range for these alternative metrics.